30+ years of experience

 What is the process for hiring Defense Attorney Ed Chernoff?

 My Criminal Defense Law Practice is located in downtown Houston, three blocks from the Harris County Criminal Justice Center.
 I am always available by phone or email.
 Most emergency phone calls are answered or returned immediately.After speaking with me on the phone, an appointment can be set within two days.
 I always reserve at least one day on the weekend to allow for these appointments.
 During our meeting, a discussion is had to determine the best course of action to take in your criminal case.
 A fee is set for the exact type of defense you are most interested in pursuing.

 At the conclusion of the meeting a contract may be prepared which details your exact fee and method of payment, including any payment plan arrangements.
-The contract will set out the goals of your defense, and what activities will take place during the course of your representation.
+The contract will set out the goals of your defense, the obligation of your criminal defense attorney and what activities will take place during the course of your representation.

 Any preliminary matters will be discussed, and then I will personally accompany you to court on your court date.
 If it is your first court date, you may meet me at my office prior to going to court that morning.
 In other cases, you will meet me in the assigned courtroom.
 At all times, the responsibility for your case will be mine.

 What type of Criminal Lawyer am I looking for to help me with my criminal case?

 I have always suggested that you research criminal lawyers carefully prior to hiring.
 It is substantially difficult to clean up another lawyer’s mess, after he or she has already had conversations with prosecutors on your case.
 So its best to hire right the first time.You should hire a criminal attorney who has extensive experience both in the type of case with which you are charged and in the court you have been assigned.
 You want a lawyer that knows the proclivities of your Judge, and if possible, the prosecutors who will be making decisions in your case.
 Bottom line: Hire the most experienced possible.